shavarani/SpEL/README.md

 This repository contains the source code to finetune RoBERTa models and evaluate them using [GERBIL](https://github.com/dice-group/gerbil).

+For a live demo checkout [here](https://huggingface.co/spaces/sshavara/SpEL) on huggingface spaces.

 ---

 Entity Linking evaluation results of *SpEL* compared to that of the literature over AIDA test sets: